YeKyawTun/kanban-ai-board/README.md

 It becomes “true” when user click this ticket via “Archive” button under “Done” column.

 ***Note***
-The test results are documented in `JestForTicket.docx` under under /kanban-ai-board-json/docs.
+The test results are documented in `JestForTicket.docx` under under docs folder.

 ==========================================================================